Duncan McCargo: Other activities

 On 12 April 2012, McCargo made his stage debut at the Lincoln Center for the Performing Arts in New York City.
 He co-starred in Titanic Tales: Stories of Courage and Cowardice, a specially commissioned production commemorating the centenary of the sinking of the RMS Titanic.

 Duncan McCargo co-created the Nordic Asia podcast series in 2020.
 The series is now a channel on the New Books Network, the brainchild of Marshall Poe.
-McCargo is also a host on the Literature and Southeast Asian Studies channels of the New Books Network.
+McCargo is also a host on the Literature and Southeast Asian Studies channels of the New Books Network, as well as his own channel, Talking Thai Politics.

+McCargo is one of the patrons of the Brontë Birthplace in Thornton, Bradford, and chairs the Brontë Birthplace Charity.